gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 of the algorithm.
 What comes out are $n$ accuracy scores, which we could combine (for example, by taking the median or the mean).

+!!!note
+    When working with time series data, it is important to use cross-validation in a way that respects the time dependence between observations.
+In this case, we can use the `TimeSeriesSplit` class instead to perform cross-validation.

 ## Model hyperparameters

 A model **hyperparameter** is a configuration that is external to the model and whose value cannot be estimated